Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 3. DeepSpeech

-DeepSpeech is an open source speech recognition engine to convert your speech to text.
+DeepSpeech is an open source speech recognition engine that converts your speech to text.
 It is a free application by Mozilla.
-To run DeepSearch project to your device, you will need Python 3.r or above.
+To run the DeepSearch project on your device, you will need Python 3 or above.
 Also, it needs a Git extension file, namely Git Large File Storage.
-It is used for versioning large files while you run it to your system.
+It is used to version large files while you run them on your system.

-• DeepSpeech uses TensorFlow framework to make the voice transformation more comfortable.
+• DeepSpeech uses the TensorFlow framework to make the voice transformation more comfortable.

 • It supports NVIDIA GPU, which helps to perform quicker inference.

-• You can use the DeepSearch inference in three different ways; The Python package, Node.JS package, or Command-line client
+• You can use the DeepSearch inference in three ways: The Python package, the Node.JS package, or the Command-line client

-• Each time you want to run this software to your system, you’ll need to activate the virtual environment by Python command.
+• Each time you want to run this software on your system, you’ll need to activate the virtual environment using the Python command.

-• It needs a Linux or Mac environment to run this application.
+• This application needs a Linux or Mac environment to run.

 4. Wav2Letter++

-• It contains an active community in popular platforms like Facebook and Google group to assist its users worldwide.
+• It contains an active community on popular platforms like Facebook and Google groups to assist its users worldwide.

-• WavLetter++ is a fast and flexible toolkit which uses ArrayFire tensor library for the maximum efficiency.
+• WavLetter++ is a fast and flexible toolkit that uses the ArrayFire tensor library for maximum efficiency.

 • Also, it provides complete documentation through the tutorial sections.

-• In the recipes folder, you will get the detailed recipes for WSJ, Timit, and Librispeech.
+• You will find detailed recipes for WSJ, Timit, and Librispeech in the recipes folder.

 5. Julius